 Antiques shops, especially those that ship some of their goods by container from Europe, are the best place to find vintage French bread boards.
 The brick and mortar shops are best because if you can't find what you're looking for, you can ask the owner to search for you using their connections.
 Antiques dealers are immersed in finding items because they can't just call a factory and say, "Make me some vintage bread boards."
 Dealers visit auctions, other dealers' establishments, and often buy households full of goods, as well as finding contacts to bring antiques in from other countries.
 Make friends with your local dealer!

 eBay is a huge online source for specific items.
 Conduct a search and use all the terms to find the board you want.
 For instance, if you want to see everything that's available, search for "vintage French bread boards."
 If you just want a circular one, search for "circular bread boards," but remember that the ones you find will be all the circular bread boards, so you'll have to go through your search results to see if any of them are actually French.
 Some eBay dealers advertise items that you can purchase immediately, while others conduct an auction.
 Just be careful not to get caught up in auction bidding and wind up spending too much for your board.

 Etsy is a group of online shops where dealers sell everything from homemade bookmarks to designer pieces of furniture.
 A recent search for "vintage French bread boards" netted almost 100 dealers who had some kind of French bread board for sale.
 Some were vintage, some were new, and some were antique, but all were interesting.

 Specialty dealers sell their items online, and you can conduct a simple online search for "vintage French bread boards" and discover dealers who regularly sell these tools.
 For example:

-- One Kings Lane is another website that has a small-but-nice selection of French bread boards.
+- One Kings Lane - This is another website that has a small-but-nice selection of French bread boards.
 Their inventory changes regularly, so check back with them.